Eton College: Celebrations

-Eton's best-known holiday takes place on the so-called "Fourth of June", a celebration of the birthday of King George III, Eton's greatest patron.
+Eton's best-known holiday takes place on the so-called "Fourth of June", a celebration of the birthday of George III, Eton's greatest patron.
 This day is celebrated with the Procession of Boats, in which the top rowing crews from the top four years row past in vintage wooden rowing boats.
-Similar to the Queen's Official Birthday, the "Fourth of June" is no longer celebrated on 4 June, but on the Wednesday before the first weekend of June.
+After a normal chapel service, boys may attend a series of musical concerts, film screenings, sports displays, and "Speeches" performed by Sixth Form Select, before they gather on Agar's Plough for lunch in stalls.
+The 'Five Point' challenge is a tradition attempted by many boys the night before the "Fourth of June", where boys have to try and sneak out of their boarding house at night without being caught by their Housemaster or the security guards on patrol.
+The aim is to visit five notable points across and take photos there; some of these 'points' include the athletic centre, the roof of Bekynton (the school canteen), Windsor Bridge, and even the statue of King Henry VI in School Yard.
+Similar to the King's Official Birthday, the "Fourth of June" is no longer celebrated on 4 June, but on the Saturday before the start of the Summer term set of trials.
 Eton also observes St. Andrew's Day, on which the Eton wall game is played.

 Charitable status and fees

 Until 18 December 2010, Eton College was an exempt charity under English law (Charities Act 1993, Schedule 2).
 Under the provisions of the Charities Act 2006, it is now an excepted charity, and fully registered with the Charities Commission, and is now one of the 100 largest charities in the UK.
 As a charity, it benefits from substantial tax breaks.
 It was calculated by David Jewell, former Master of Haileybury, that in 1992 such tax breaks saved the school about £1,945 per pupil per year, although he had no direct connection with the school.
 This subsidy has declined since the 2001 abolition by the Labour Government of state-funded scholarships (formerly known as "assisted places") to independent schools.
 However, no child attended Eton on this scheme, meaning that the actual level of state assistance to the school has always been lower.
 Eton's former Head Master, Tony Little, has claimed that the benefits that Eton provides to the local community free of charge (use of its facilities, etc.) have a higher value than the tax breaks it receives as a result of its charitable status.
-The fee for the academic year 2021–2022 was £44,094 (approximately US$60,000 or €52,000 as of November 2021), although the sum is considerably lower for those pupils on bursaries and scholarships.
+The fee for the academic year 2023–2024 was £52,749 (approximately US$67,000 or €62,000 as of November 2021), although the sum is considerably lower for those pupils on bursaries and scholarships.

-Support for state education

-London Academy of Excellence

-Eton co-sponsors a state sixth-form college, the London Academy of Excellence, opened in 2012 in the London Borough of Newham in East London, the second most deprived borough in England, and just over a mile from the Queen Elizabeth Olympic Park, the main venue for London's 2012 Summer Olympics.
-In 2015–2016, it had around 440 pupils and 32 teachers.
-The college is free of charge and aims to get all its students into higher education.
-The college's close relationship with Eton has led it to be described as 'the Eton of the East End'.
-In 2015, the college reported that it had been named best sixth form in the country by The Sunday Times.